Your appeal hearing

 Stage 1

-- The chair of the appeal panel explains the appeals process and the order of business to all parties.
+3. The chair of the appeal panel explains the appeals process and the order of the hearing to all parties.

-- The admission authorities presenting officer explains why the child was not offered a place at that school, known as the Admission Authority’s verbal statement.
+4. The admission authorities presenting officer explains why the child was not offered a place at that school.
+This is known as the Admission Authority’s verbal statement.

 Stage 2

-Appeal hearings only move to stage 2 if the case is not upheld upon conclusion of stage 1
+(After stage 1, appeal hearings only move to stage 2 if the case is not upheld)

-- The appellant or their friend or formal representative explains why they think the child should be admitted to the school and supply any supporting documents that may help their case.
+6. The appellant or their friend or formal representative explains why they think the child should get a place at the school and give any supporting documents that may help their case.

-- The presenting officer from the admission authority will sum up their case.
+8. The presenting officer from the admission authority gives the main points of their case.

-For multiple group appeals, the order of the hearing is the same but at stage 1 the presenting officer will state his case to a group of parents/carers all appealing for the same school, in the same year group.
-Each group will then have an opportunity to question the presenting officer as a group.
+For multiple group appeals, the order of the hearing is the same but at stage 1 the presenting officer will state their case to a group of parents/carers who are all appealing for the same school, in the same year group.
+Each group can then question the presenting officer as a group.
 This means all parties will hear the questions and the answers.

-Following the group section of the appeal after the conclusion of Stage 1, if applicable the hearing will move to Stage 2.
-At Stage 2 each appellant will then have a private hearing where they present their own case.
+After stage 1 of the group section of the appeal has finished, the hearing will move to Stage 2.
+At Stage 2 each appellant will be given an individual time to have a private hearing where they present their own case.